jeanchoi62/NEO-6M-GPS-Raspberry-Pi/README.md

 cd Python-NEO-6M-GPS-Raspberry-Pi
 sudo python Neo6mGPS.py
 ```
-The above examples can take up too 10-20min to find a GPS signal for the first time.
-After this the gps module will be able to find the gps signal a lot faster.
-That mean please leave the script or the cat command running for a coupe of minutes.
+NOTE: The NEO-6M Module can take up to 20 minutes to find the GPS signal for the first time.
+Wait until the led light on the module blinks before attempting to run any scripts.
+After the intial GPS set up, the module will find the signal within a few minutes.